COR1999/covid_case/readme.md

 7. In Heroku's environment variables I added the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_STORAGE_BUCKET_NAME and USE_AWS which was set to True.

 ###### Setting up my settings.py
 1. First I went to my settings.py file and started by typing a if statement to check if USE_AWS is in the environment variables.
-If it is use these settings(only for Heroku).
+If USE_AWS is set to True use these settings (only for Heroku).
-2. Next I set AWS_S3_OBJECT_PARAMETERS Which included the date of expiry and CacheControl.
+2. Next I set AWS_S3_OBJECT_PARAMETERS which included the date of expiry and CacheControl.
 3. Then I set the AWS_S3_REGION_NAME to "eu-west-1".
-I created the bucket with the country of ireland so I checked what region ireland fell under according to AWS.
+I created the bucket with the country of Ireland so I checked what region Ireland fell under according to AWS.
 4. Next I set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to the values we got from creating the user in AWS IAM.
-5. After I set the AWS_STORAGE_BUCKET_NAME to my bucket name and AWS_S3_CUSTOM_DOMAIN to equal a f string so I could use my AWS_STORAGE_BUCKET_NAME.
+5. After I set the AWS_STORAGE_BUCKET_NAME to my bucket name and AWS_S3_CUSTOM_DOMAIN to equal a formatted string (using f) so I could use my AWS_STORAGE_BUCKET_NAME.
 * An example of these values being set is shown below.
 ```python
     AWS_S3_REGION_NAME = 'eu-west-1'